Cong slams PM Modi for taking dig at opposition alliance; says he has started 'hating India' | Politics

 Even the Indian National Congress, the main opposition party, was named so by an Englishman, A O Hume, Modi said, according to sources.

-Organisations that wanted to rule and divide the country have used names like ''India'' and ''Indian'' to mislead people, Modi added.
+Organisations that wanted to divide and rule the country have used names like ''India'' and ''Indian'' to mislead people, Modi added.
 People have now matured and will not be misled by such nomenclature, he asserted.

 With the BJP accusing opposition parties of disrupting parliamentary proceedings, Modi said they have become more irresponsible, making it imperative for the ruling party to behave more responsibly.